-Consumer Data Sharing
+Consumer Data Sharing and Access to Data

 Consumer Data Sharing involves sharing publicly available and generic information about Police Credit Union’s product rates, fees, terms and conditions across deposit products, savings/transactional accounts, loan and credit card products via a Product API (Application Programming Interface).

 From 1 November 2021, Customers can also access their CDR data through third party service providers accredited to offer services under the CDR, called Accredited Data Recipients (ADRs).
 This phase of Open Banking will allow Police Credit Union to share customer data with ADRs directly.

 Customers will need to give an ADR / accredited third party their consent to collect CDR data from Police Credit Union.
 The ADR will notify Police Credit Union and we will reaffirm this consent with our customers prior to sharing CDR data with the ADR.
 To confirm consent, we will determine the details of what is being shared and verify your identity using a One Time Password sent via SMS.

 IMPORTANT: Police Credit Union will NEVER ask you for your Online Banking password with a third party.